y-neck/opus/README.md

 As a student, you have to work on many projects as a team.
 Normally, many different tools are used to manage projects, and it can be difficult to keep track of all the tasks and deadlines.
 Opus is a project management tool that helps you keep track of your projects and tasks in that it tries to unite as many tools as possible in one place.

+When you create a new project, you can add team members and invite them to the project.
+You can also assign tasks to team members and set deadlines for them.
+Opus will then display all the tasks assigned to you and the team members in a clear and organized way.
+Add links to important documents and files hosted on different platforms.
+Supabase will take care of the database and you can access it via the web application.

 Developed 2024ff. by [Kevin Schärer](https://github.com/kevinschaerer) and [Yannick Spriessler](https://github.com/y-neck) as term project for the course "Major Media Applications" at the University of Applied Sciences of the Grisons, Switzerland.

 Software: Nuxt3 + Supabase